M141R/11ty-blog/src/blog/html-head-tag.md

 <script src="file.js"></script>
 ```

-In modern JavaScript we have an alternative, more performant than keeping the script at the bottom of the page - `defer` attribute:
+In modern JavaScript we have an alternative, more preformat than keeping the script at the bottom of the page - `defer` attribute:

 ```html
 <script defer src="file.js"></script>